thoherr/FunctionalProgrammingInScala/README.md

 This is probably the best book on functional programming in Scala.

+The official repository of hints and answers for the book exercises is located at https://github.com/fpinscala/fpinscala in GitHub.

 ## compiling and running with sbt

 The Exercises are structured in packages for each chapter of the book.